 Every time Insights scans the site (the frequency of which can be configured in Setup > Sites), an email is sent out to the users who belong to the Insights access group (Setup > Groups).
 This email gives a basic summary of the site score information that is found on the Site Summary report.
 If Insights fails to run a scan, an error email will be sent to the Insights group determining the cause of failure (such as "no insights.txt file found").

-You can share reports, whether the site summary, section reports, or page reports, using Omni CMS messages.
+You can share reports, whether the site summary, section reports, or page reports, using Modern Campus CMS messages.
 Share a report by clicking the Share Report link.
 Type to choose a user, and if necessary, edit the subject and message.

 When a report is shared with another user with access to Insights, the message contains basic information about the report and a link for the user to view the report within Insights.
 Messages can be sent to an individual user, multiple users, or a defined group of users in the system (such as "Administrators Only").